 Ideas for improvement

-It is important to recognise that triple science has more content than ‘double award’ combined science, and therefore needs more time to teach.
-It can be counterproductive to try to squeeze triple science into the same amount of time as double award.
-The Ofsted report from December 2013, ‘Maintaining Curiosity’, stated that one way to improve achievement in science is to allow more time for triple science, for example, by starting it in year nine.
+- It is important to recognise that triple science has more content than double award combined science, and therefore needs more time to teach.
+It can be counterproductive to try to squeeze triple science into the same amount of time as a double award.
+As Ofsted’s Maintaining Curiosity report states, a way to improve achievement in science is to ensure more time for triple science in the school timetable.

 Other questions in Choices

-- C7.
+- Q2.
 Are students able to easily access post-16 vocational courses in the local area for STEM?
 What proportion of students chooses to go on to vocational study or an apprenticeship in a scientific or technical field?